European Cyclists' Federation: EuroVelo

 EuroVelo is a network of 17 long-distance cycle routes that criss-cross Europe.
-When completed, the total length of the EuroVelo network will be 90,000 km (56,000 mi).
-As of 2021, more than 51,000 km (31,700 mi) of cycle routes were developed.
+As of 2025, more than 91,800 km (57,000 mi) of EuroVelo cycle routes were established, at different stages of development.
 EuroVelo routes are used by commuters, tourists and recreational cyclists.

 The EuroVelo network was officially launched in Logroño on 21 November 1997, and its first route, the EuroVelo 12 – North Sea Cycle Route, was inaugurated in 2001.

 EuroVelo is coordinated by ECF, while the development and operation of individual EuroVelo routes is carried out by National EuroVelo Coordination Centres and Coordinators, which are usually NGOs, commercial service providers or national, regional or local governments.

 Velo-city

 The Velo-city conference series, also known as the annual world cycling summit, is organised by ECF with a different host city every year.
 Velo-city brings together civil society organisations, cities, academics, experts and the cycling industry to discuss and share the latest ideas and developments from the world of cycling for transport and leisure.

 Each conference takes place with a particular theme over the course of four days with a programme that consists of plenary sessions, side sessions, an exhibition area, technical visits, social events and a bike parade.
 Bringing together all those who are involved in the policy, promotion and provision of cycling, Velo-city conferences usually attract around 1,400 delegates, including cycling advocates, cities, decisionmakers and industry leaders.